-Literally meaning “to touch your heart”, when it comes to dim sum there’s a dish for everyone.
+There’s a Hong Kong dim sum dish for everyone!
+Literally meaning “to touch your heart”, yum cha is a universal crowd-pleaser.
 Here’s where to go for the best dim sum in Hong Kong…

 A Cantonese brunch tradition that sprang from the teahouses of Guangzhou, today dim sum encapsulates a stunning range – borrowed and adapted from various regional cuisines – of tastes, textures, ingredients and techniques.
 Here in Hong Kong, foremost dim sum destination of the world, communal gatherings, family reunions, and a.m. rituals extend over the flurry of small plates and ceaseless pots of tea.
 In other words, there’s no denying that yum cha holds a special place in the city– and in our hearts.

 So, measure out your day in stacks of steaming baskets.
 Let the morning and early afternoon lazily unspool, spirits soothed and bellies brimming.
 Here’s our guide to the best dim sum in Hong Kong.